relevanz/retargeting-shopware6-plugin/README.md

 ## Module installation with zip file

 Alternative you can install with uploading 'RelevanzTrackingShopware.zip' in Shopware-6-Backend.
-Just go to Shopware-6-Backend: Settings => System => Plugins and upload RelevanzTrackingShopware.zip from root-folder of releva.nz plugin.
+Just go to Shopware-6-Backend: Settings => System => Plugins and upload RelevaRetargeting.zip from root-folder of releva.nz plugin.

 The zip file could be created with
-**php createShopwareZip.php**
+**sh ./build.sh**

 ## Module installation with sources